medicalwei/debconf18-landing/content/about/_index.md

 attendees from all around the world.
 DebConf17 was held in August 2017 in Montreal, Canada and was attended by 400 participants from 50 countries.

+DebConf18 will be located in Hsinchu, Taiwan, and is the first DebConf in Asia.
-DebConf18 will be held from from July 29 to August 5, preceded by DebCamp, July 21 to July 27, and Open Day, July 28.
+It will be held from from July 29 to August 5, preceded by DebCamp, July 21 to July 27, and Open Day, July 28.

 The Venue
 ---------